EVERSE-ResearchSoftware/RSQKit/pages/ai/spectrum_of_intensity_of_ai_usage.md

 ### Overview

 The spectrum below describes AI usage practices by intensity.
+What does this mean?
+It essentially equates to how much autonomy the AI tooling has relative to your control.
+The more autonomous the AI usage, the higher the intensity - since it can operate faster and for longer without your intervention.
+In some cases this may equate with higher costs.
+It often equates with higher risk because more can happen without your intervention.
+That means if more goes wrong for any reason, the more intense the clean up operation...

 The numbering is for convenience.
 Higher numbers *imply* more intense AI use.
 They do not imply better practice, greater maturity or better quality.